lammps/lammps/doc/src/fix_ave_grid.rst

 an :math:`N_\text{freq}` timestep is the sum of the grid values in each of the :math:`N_\text{repeat}` samples, divided by :math:`N_\text{repeat}`.

-In per-atom mode, the *norm* keywod affects how averaging is done for the per-grid values that are output on an :math:`N_\text{freq}` timestep. :math:`N_\text{repeat}` samples contribute to the output.
+In per-atom mode, the *norm* keyword affects how averaging is done for the per-grid values that are output on an :math:`N_\text{freq}` timestep. :math:`N_\text{repeat}` samples contribute to the output.
 The *norm* keyword has 3 possible
 settings: *all* or *sample* or *none*.  *All* is the default.